atom-sw/fauxpy/docs/source/index.rst

 This documentation includes instructions to install and use FauxPy.

 .. note::
-   We plan to improve FauxPy as we continue our research.
-We value your feedback and suggestions.
+   We are improving FauxPy as we continue our research, and we value your **feedback and suggestions**.

-   Whether it's regarding the user interface, new features, or any other aspect of FauxPy, your input can be incredibly helpful. please send your suggestions or feedback to us at:
+   Whether it's regarding the user interface, new features, or any other aspect of FauxPy, your input can be incredibly helpful.
+   Please send your suggestions or feedback to us at:

    **rezaalipour [dot] mohammad [at] gmail [dot] com**

    If you enjoy using FauxPy and find it useful, giving us a `star on GitHub <https://github.com/atom-sw/fauxpy>`_ would greatly encourage us and make us happy.
 Your support means a lot to us!

-   Thank you for helping us improve FauxPy!

    .. image:: https://img.shields.io/github/stars/atom-sw/fauxpy?style=social
       :target: https://github.com/atom-sw/fauxpy